-No Document Guidance/ Lead Report/ Consultation Consultation EU Exit data guidance Professor Keith Willett, EU Exit Strategic Commander, and Dawn Monaghan, Head of Data Sharing and Privacy (NHS England), Head of Strategic Information Governance (NHS Digital) and Director Information Governance Alliance, have written to NHS organisations to provide guidance on the actions Trusts need to take to ensure continuity of access to, processing and sharing of personal data as part of the government's contingency preparations for a no deal exit.
+No Document Guidance/ Report/ Lead Consultation Disastanat EU Exit data guidance Professor Keith Willett, EU Exit Strategic Commander, and Dawn Monaghan, Head of Data Sharing and Privacy (NHS England), Head of Strategic Information Governance (NHS Digital) and Director Information Governance Alliance, have written to NHS organisations to provide guidance on the actions Trusts need to take to ensure continuity of access to, processing and sharing of personal data as part of the government's contingency preparations for a no deal exit.
 Action Director of Governance / SIRO Planning for a 'no deal' EU Exit - medicines supply update NHS England has published updated information on planning for continuity of supply of medicines in the case of a 'no deal' EU Exit.
 Information COO/MD Resources to reduce catheter-associated urinary tract infections Catheter-associated urinary tract infections are a known source of E. coli blood stream infections.
-New Tools have been released to help Trusts reduce instances of catheter-associated urinary tract infections.
+New Tools have been released to help Trusts reduce instances of catheter- associated urinary tract infections.
 Information MD/DON Patient Safety Alert: wrong selection of orthopaedic fracture fixation plates NHSI have issued a Patient Safety Alert to prevent the risk of selecting the wrong dynamic compression plates and reconstruction plates used for fixation of fractures.
 These plates have different designs and properties and are not interchangeable.
 Action Director of Governance NHS trusts: annual governance statement requirements 2018/19 NHSI have published the requirements for annual governance statements for NHS trusts in Action Director of Governance

-2018/19 NHS England Harnessing the full potential of technology to improve the lives of patients The Global Digital Exemplars (GDE) will help drive improvement in digital maturity across the NHS more quickly and cost effectively than previously possible, through the creation of blueprints - which you can tailor to suit your local requirements.
-Created by trusts, GDE blueprints capture important components needed for sustainable digital transformation, covering a range of digital initiatives such as using software to detect the risk of patients contracting sepsis, having a paperless emergency department or introducing e-prescribing across an organisation.
-Find out more and access the blueprints by completing a short registration.
-Information Director of Strategy & Improvement Department of Health and Social Care Nominations sought for the Queen's New Year's Honours list The Department of Health and Social Care are looking for potential candidates from across the health and social care system for the 2020 New Year's Honours list.
-They are looking for people who have made an outstanding contribution, and the Prime Minister has reaffirmed that honours should be awarded on 'merit first' to those giving service above and beyond.
-The deadline for completed nominations is Monday 4 March.
-Nominations should ideally be signed-off by the chair or chief executive of your organisation.
-Find out more about the nominating process including guidance and the nomination form.
-Action CEO/Chair
+NHS England Harnessing the full potential of technology to Information Director of Strategy &

+improve the lives of patients Improvement

+The Global Digital Exemplars (GDE) will help

+drive improvement in digital maturity across the

+NHS more quickly and cost effectively than

+previously possible, through the creation of

+blueprints - which you can tailor to suit your

+local requirements.

+Created by trusts, GDE blueprints capture

+important components needed for sustainable

+digital transformation, covering a range of digital

+initiatives such as using software to detect the

+risk of patients contracting sepsis, having a

+paperless emergency department or introducing

+e-prescribing across an organisation.

+Find out more and access the blueprints by

+completing a short registration.

+Department of Health and Social Care Action CEO/Chair

+Nominations sought for the Queen's New

+Year's Honours list

+The Department of Health and Social Care are

+looking for potential candidates from across the

+health and social care system for the 2020 New

+Year's Honours list.
+They are looking for people

+who have made an outstanding contribution,

+and the Prime Minister has reaffirmed that

+honours should be awarded on 'merit first' to

+those giving service above and beyond.

+The deadline for completed nominations is

+Monday 4 March.
+Nominations should ideally be signed-off by the chair or chief executive of your

+Monday 4 March.
+Nominations should ideally be

+Monday 4 March.
+Nominations should ideally be signed-off by the chair or chief executive of your